AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 ## Final Thoughts

 Tailwind allows you to prototype UI rapidly without having to slow down and make naming decisions, and it saves you the work of having to build an entire design system from scratch.
 This is great for developers who need to move quickly.
 However, if you care about the long-term maintenance of your code base or the cost of onboarding new developers who may be unfamiliar with this library, then Tailwind isn't worth it.

-For this reason and the others that I touched on, I wouldn't recommend using Tailwind.
+For all of these reasons, I don't recommend using Tailwind.

 ## Attributions